akclifto/Retrospective_Toolkit/HELP.md

 - Install Babel locally in the project:
     - Using Yarn:  yarn add babel-cli
     - Using npm: npm install babel-cli
-- Set up Yarn to use dependencies
+- Set up Yarn to use dependencies, using Yarn:
-    - Using Yarn: yarn init
+    - yarn init
     - will ask a series of questions, you can press enter to move through them without input.
-- Install babel presets to work with react
+- Install babel presets to work with react, using Yarn:
-    - Using Yarn:  yarn add babel-preset-react babel-preset-env babel-loader@7.1.5
+    - yarn add babel-preset-react babel-preset-env babel-loader@7.1.5 babel-core
+    - yarn add babel-plugin-transform-class-properties
-- Install webpack via Yarn
+- Install webpack via Yarn:
-    - Using Yarn: yarn add webpack webpack-cli
+    - yarn add webpack webpack-cli
+- Install React components via Yarn:
+    - yarn add react react-dom